 February is Black History Month!
 What a great time to learn about and celebrate African Americans– present-day and historical.
 We have a month’s worth of engaging and educational Black History Month activities for kids of all ages.

-Black History Month Ideas for Kids
+Ideas for Black History Month for Kids

 We have a great list of Black History Month books, activities, and games for you and your littles.